santiago-webdev/Zettelpy/README.md

 And now everything **should** work.

 ## Dependencies
-- Python 3.4 or later, there's some function that I think are not present on versions below 3.4
+- Python 3.6 or later, there's some function that I think are not present on versions below 3.4.
-- For identifying the Luhmann-ID I'm using ctags, it works well with Neovim
+- For identifying the Luhmann-ID I'm using ctags, it works well with Neovim.
-- Ripgrep, to search for the ID from outside
+- Ripgrep, to search for the ID from outside.
-- Some program to view the notes, see the config file, by default I choosed okular beacuse it's what I use
+- Some program to view the notes, see the config file, by default I choosed okular beacuse it's what I use.

-# Usage:
+## Usage:
 ### Fleeting notes
 The everyday notes you take them with this mode.
 As you can see, you can't have a note called Fleeting on the root directory of the notes.